mirailabs/build-a-microcloud/README.md

-# minicloud
+# Build a cloud

-Resources to build your own (mini) clouds!
+Resources to build your own clouds!